 When you need great ideas, take your kids to the local library or craft store as they often have free classes, clubs or other events.
 You can get a feel for what your kids like to do, and what they dislike, and keep a logbook so you know what to touch on for lessons down the road.

 Home schooled students often face challenges staying connected with their peers.
 Without that daily interaction with other students, it is easy to become disillusioned with the experience.
 To combat this problem, encourage your student to join an online discussion group for home schooled students.
 These groups are available in nearly every country in the world, not to mention every state and possible even within the same zip code.

 You should keep well-organized records of the work that your child is doing and the progress that he is making.
 You will need to be accountable for this when you report to the state.
 Keeping good records will ensure that you comply with state standards in case there is a dispute with the state about your homeschool arrangement.

 Search around your area for homeschooling resources.
-Depending on where you live, you could gain access to lots of cultural events at a low price, such as museum tours and opera.
+Depending on where you live, you could gain access to lots of cultural events at a low price, such as museum opera and tours.
 In addition, there may be a club or online forum dedicated to homeschooling parents in your area.
 This allows you to gain some helpful advice from others and even share your own.

 Homeschooling isn't easy, but it can be very rewarding.
 There are numerous benefits to taking advantage of schooling in the comfort of your own home.
 You are going to have to take note of the differences, and you're going to have to make the necessary adjustments.
 Remember the advice you've read as you get started.